 What are the basic requirements to take this course?

 The course is aimed at those already familiar with retrofit and project management.
 Students will need to be familiar with domestic construction techniques, able to read and understand construction drawings and specifications, be familiar with the Building Regulations and with construction health and safety regulations and practice, and have experience/understanding of project management (e.g., management of finances, contracts and the work of contractors).

-As well as having the knowledge and experience as mentioned above, we suggest the following background knowledge and experience is valuable in aiding your progress through the course at pace:
+As well as having the knowledge and experience mentioned above, we suggest that any of the following background knowledge and experience may be helpful in aiding your progress through the course at pace:

 - Hold a professional qualification in a building-related subject (such as architecture, surveying, engineering or construction management), or a subject related to the management or supervision of construction and domestic construction projects.

 - Hold a National Vocational Qualification (NVQ) at Level 3 or above in a subject related to the management or supervision of construction and domestic construction projects, along with experience of working in the building design/construction industry.

 - Have completed our AECB CarbonLite™ Retrofit (CLR) course previously, and also be working in the building design/construction industry.

 In order to undertake one of our courses you will need to become an AECB member.
 We recommend logging in to your AECB membership account ahead of applying, to make the process as smooth as possible.

 We also strongly recommend referring to the PAS 2035 guidance document alongside the course.
 We're glad to say that AECB members can benefit from a 50% discount when purchasing the PAS 2035 guidance document - Please contact email@example.com in order to request a discounted purchase.